My Super Ex-Girlfriend: Plot

 Jenny (as G-Girl) finds them in bed the next day.
 Enraged and jealous, she attacks them with a great white shark.
-Fed up, Matt contacts Professor Bedlam; at his house he accidentally sees a room in which Bedlam has a shrine showing his secret continuing adoration of Jenny.
+Fed up, Matt contacts Professor Bedlam; at his house he accidentally sees a room in which he has a shrine showing his secret continuing adoration of Jenny.
 Matt agrees to help him defeat her, as long as Bedlam retires from being a supervillain.

-He must lure Jenny to another meteorite that will draw away her powers, leaving her a normal woman.
-Matt agrees and meets her for a candlelit dinner at his apartment, under the pretense of wanting to resume their relationship.
+Matt must lure Jenny to another meteorite that will draw away her powers, leaving her a normal woman.
+He agrees and meets her for a candlelit dinner at his apartment, under the pretense of wanting to resume their relationship.

 Hannah arrives to see Jenny sitting on Matt's lap.
 The two women fight, and in the struggle, Jenny's superhero identity is revealed to Hannah.
 Bedlam's trap is sprung, and Jenny's power is absorbed back into the meteorite, incapacitating her.

 Professor Bedlam appears, but reveals that he has no intention of keeping his promise to retire from villainy and in fact plans to take the powers for himself.
 While he and Matt fight, Jenny crawls to the charged meteorite attempting to regain her powers.
 Hannah intervenes just as Jenny grabs the meteorite, which explodes in a burst of power.

 Both Hannah and Jenny are catapulted off the roof, apparently to their deaths; Jenny appears within seconds, powers restored, threatening even more mayhem.
 Hannah unexpectedly reappears, having also been exposed to the meteorite and gained the same powers as G-Girl.
-She saves Matt, and the second fight between Hannah and Jenny is a full-on super-brawl, destroying part of the neighboring properties.
+She saves Matt, and the second fight between Hannah and Jenny is a full-on brawl, destroying part of the neighboring properties.

 Matt ends the fight at a fashion show by revealing to Jenny that Bedlam loves her and making her realize that he is her true love.
 She is softened and embraces her former nemesis as the spectators cheer.